-Other income is comprised primarily of interest income and dividend income.
+Other income is comprised primarily of interest income, dividend income and exchange gain/loss on forward and options contracts and on translation of other assets and liabilities.
 Interest income is recognized using the effective interest method.
 Dividend income is recognized when the right to receive payment is established.

-1 23 Leases
+1.23 Leases

-Leases under which the company assumes substantially all the risks and rewards of ownership are classified as finance leases.
+Leases under which the Company assumes substantially all the risks and rewards of ownership are classified as finance leases.
 When acquired, such assets are capitalized at fair value or present value of the minimum lease payments at the inception of the lease, whichever is lower.
 Lease payments under operating leases are recognised as an expense on a straight line basis in net profit in the statement of comprehensive income over the lease term.